-The Mediterranean Academy of Diplomatic Studies (MEDAC) is an institution of higher learning offering advanced degrees in diplomacy and conflict resolution with a focus on Mediterranean issues.
-For a brief introduction on the courses, history and activities of MEDAC click here [PDF].
+The Mediterranean Academy of Diplomatic Studies (MEDAC) is an institution of higher learning with a unique focus on the Mediterranean region.